-District does not own or maintain pumping stations for internal drainage control.
-There are multiple privately owned culverts or through levee pipes that exist within District.
+District does own two district pump stations and maintains those pumping stations for internal drainage control.
+No culverts or through levee pipes exist within District.

 2.2.2 Monitoring and Analysis

 The District will monitor and analyze water conditions, elevations, and forecasts for waterways affecting District levees throughout flood season for the purpose of promptly identifying heightened threats to the integrity of District levee systems.
 The objective of this monitoring effort is to identify conditions that warrant additional actions beyond routine flood season preparedness activities.